-George is the one who made the tree fly up.
+George was the one who made the tree fly up.
 He pointed his i-Wand 340 at Sophie’s sock drawer and said, “Soccumoculus!”
 That’s when absolutely nothing happened with Sophie’s socks, and the tree hit the ceiling.
-It’s still up there.
-George thinks that the spell will last until midnight.
-Or until a Whangdoodle appears.
+It was still up there.
+George thought that the spell would last until midnight.
+Or until a Whangdoodle appeared.

-George is Sophie’s fairy-manny.
-He’s an Exceptionally Responsible Manny (because that’s what his business card says), but he’s not terribly good at magic.
+George was Sophie’s fairy-manny.
+He’s an Exceptionally Responsible Manny (because that’s what his business card says), but he was not terribly good at magic.
 Yesterday, he made it rain chocolate syrup in the bathroom.
 Lila Boubou was just brushing his teeth.
 Everybody knows how difficult it is to get chocolate syrup out of monster fur.
 It took Sophie three hours, three jars of mayonnaise, an umbrella, and a skateboard to clean him up!

 “Whoopsiedaisies,” George said.